CRAFT-THU/BSim/README.md

 The first parameter is release/log/debug.
 Release parameter provides the release build and records the overall firing rate of each neuron in *GFire.log* file.
 Log parameter further records the membrane voltage in *g\_v.data* file.
 Debug paramter provides the debug build.

 The sceond paramter is float/double, which indicates whether to use single/double floating point numbers.

+**Samples:**

+At the moment, the following example SNNs are provides:

+- *test/gpu/standard\_test.cpp*: It provides a CUBA IF network, which is a forward network along with several cross-population projections.
+About 80\% of all the populations only connect with its front and rear populations, and the rest 20\% also connect with remote populations.
+Other factors, such as the number of populations, the average number of neurons in one population, the firing rate, are all configurable.

+- Toy examples

 **Tests:**